In this guide, you will get started with Cloudflare Pages, and deploy your first website to the Pages platform.

-Once you have finished setting your build configuration, select Save and Deploy.
+After you have finished setting your build configuration, select Save and Deploy.
 Your project build logs will output as Cloudflare Pages installs your project dependencies, builds the project, and deploys it to Cloudflare’s global network.

 When your project has finished deploying, you will receive a unique URL to view your deployed site.

-Managing your site
+Manage your site

-After your first deploy, select Continue to project to see see your project’s configuration in the Cloudflare Pages dashboard.
+After your first deploy, select Continue to project to see your project’s configuration in the Cloudflare Pages dashboard.
 On this page, you can see your project’s current deployment status, the production URL and associated commit, and all past deployments.

 Advanced project settings

-In the Settings section, you can configure advanced settings, such as changing your project name, updating your GitHub configuration, or updating your build command or build directory.
+In the Settings section, you can configure advanced settings, such as changing your project name, updating your Git configuration, or updating your build command, build directory or environment variables.